UtrechtUniversity/yoda/docs/administration/installing-metadata-schemas.md

-resc	     | irodsResc	                                     | Name of default resource to put the files into src        | /etc/irods/irods-ruleset-research/tools/schemas | Source directory of files schema     | default                                         | Schema to install category   | default                                         | Install schema to all categories ('default') or install to a single category (category name, category must already exist) update     | 0                                               | Update existing schema (1) or keep existing files (0)
+resc	     | irodsResc	                                     | Name of default resource to put the files into src        | /etc/irods/irods-ruleset-research/tools/schemas | Source directory of files schema     | default                                         | Schema to install category   | default                                         | Install schema to all categories ('default') or install to a single category (category must already exist) update     | 0                                               | Update existing schema (1) or keep existing files (0)

 In the default situation the default schema is installed in ``/${RODSZONE}/yoda/schemas/default``.